 The Plan conforms with the Citizen Involvement Section of the Comprehensive Plan as members of the neighborhood associations were on the Advisory Group and the process included many opportunities for public input including the Advisory Group meetings, Planning Commission hearing, City Council hearing, and six community events at which there was information about the urban renewal plan.
-Information was also posted to the city of Milwaukie website and articles published in the March, May, June, July and August editions of the Milwaukie Pilot.
-We will cross check this information before the final draft to make sure the correct citations are made.
+Information was also posted to the City of Milwaukie website and articles published in the March, May, June, July and August editions of the Milwaukie Pilot.